-First and the most important reason to watch this show are the characters: 3-dimensional people, with actual development and tangible growth, not just the typical archetypes.
+The first and most important reason to watch this show are the characters: 3-dimensional people, with actual development and tangible growth, not just the typical archetypes.

 What’s even more refreshing is having Capt.
-Holt, an openly gay black man on the police force working as the Captain of the precinct, in a committed, loving marriage, who sometimes acts as the father figure of the detectives.
+Holt (an openly gay black man), on the police force working as the Captain of the precinct.
+Holt is in a committed, loving marriage, who sometimes acts as the father figure of the detectives.
 What’s even more refreshing about this character is that the show shies away from the usual treatment a sitcom gives to their gay characters.
-He is the funniest guy in the show, and Andre Braugher deserves more recognition for that portrayal.
+He is the funniest guy in the show, and Andre Braugher deserves more recognition for his portrayal.

 2. One Day At A Time

-A Netflix Original, One Day At A Time is the sitcom based on the 1975–1984 series of the same name, tells the story of the Alvarez family, a Cuban family living their lives in California.
+A Netflix Original, One Day At A Time is the sitcom based on the 1975–1984 series of the same name and tells the story of the Alvarez family, a Cuban family living their lives in California.
 But it’s a show that tells so much more than just that.

-To start, four out of the six main characters are POC, and three out of those four are women, and these women have a lot to tell.
+To start, four out of the six main characters are POC, and three out of those four are women, and these women have a lot to say.

-As the show portrays a Cuban-American family and their day-to-day life in America, we are shown a part of most of the latinx traditions, like Elena’s quinces, the importance Abuelita gives to her religion, the union in the family and how Penelope, the mother, and Lydia, the grandmother, try to keep their culture and their roots for Elena and Alex, the kids.
+As the show portrays a Cuban-American family and their day-to-day life in America, we are shown a part of many Latinx traditions, like Elena’s quinces, the importance Abuelita gives to her religion, the importance of family and how Penelope, the mother, and Lydia, the grandmother, try to keep their culture and their roots for Elena and Alex, the kids.

-This show is really, really funny, thanks to Lydia -played wonderfully by the amazing Rita Moreno- who has the most on-point jokes on the show, and while most of the times you’ll laugh and laugh and laugh, this show is more than that.
+This show is really, really funny, thanks to Lydia (played wonderfully by the amazing Rita Moreno) who has the most on-point jokes in the show, and while most of the times you’ll laugh and laugh and laugh, this show is more than that.

-As this is a story about immigrants -Lydia was brought to the States thanks to the Pedro Pan program- this show can hit you hard, as it really doesn’t shy away from certain things that can bring tears to even the most cold-hearted one.
-If you have immigrant parents, you’ll relate to this on a spiritual level.
-But it doesn’t stop there as it also shows us some clips of what it is to deal with PTSD, approaching the unknown, and coming out to your family, even if it means someone will reject you for it.
+As this is a story about immigrants -Lydia was brought to the States thanks to the Pedro Pan program- this show can hit you hard, as it really doesn’t shy away from certain things that can bring tears to the eyes of even the most cold-hearted people.
+If you have immigrant parents or grandparents, you’ll relate to this on a spiritual level.
+But it doesn’t stop there as it also shows us some clips of what it is to deal with PTSD, approaching the unknown, and coming out to your family (even if it means someone will reject you for it).

-One Day At A Time is a show where you’ll laugh your ass off at what you’re watching; where you’ll cry when things get hard -because sadly, they do- and where you’ll feel the love and acceptance this family has at its core.
-And it’s written by a diverse staff, so there’s that too.
+One Day At A Time is a show where you’ll laugh your ass off at what you’re watching; where you’ll cry when things get hard (because sadly, they do), and where you’ll feel the love and acceptance this family has at its core.
+It’s also written by a diverse staff, so it has that going for it too.